-I trained at Karuna Institute in Devon between 2003 and 2009, leading to an MA in Core Process Psychotherapy.
-My continuing professional development since then has included a 12-day training in working with trauma, with Babette Rothschild, and further learning from psychodynamic approaches.
+I trained between 2003 and 2009 and have an MA in psychotherapy.
+My continuing professional development has included a 12-day training in working with trauma, with Babette Rothschild, and further learning from psychoanalytic and Jungian analytic approaches.

-Sessions are one hour and take place at the same time each week.
-My fee is currently £52 per session.
+Sessions are once (or twice if appropriate) weekly at the same time each week.
+My fee is currently £60 per session.

 My location is off Histon Road/B1049 in the northwestern part of Cambridge.
 It's easy to come in by car from Junction 32 of the A14 (Histon interchange) or it takes about 30 minutes to walk (12 to cycle) from the centre of Cambridge.